Large deviations for random hives and the spectrum of the sum of two random matrices: Introduction

 The question of understanding the spectrum of $X_n + Y_n,$ in the setting of large deviations has been studied before in \cite{Belinschi}, where upper and lower bounds were given which agreed for measures that corresponded to free products with amalgamation (see Theorem 1.3, \cite{Belinschi}), but not in general.
 In this paper, in the case where $\la$ and $\mu$ have integrals that are strongly concave, we provide matching upper and lower bounds in terms of a certain surface tension $\sigma$ in Theorem~\ref{thm:5}.
+This theorem states the following.\\ Let $I(\g)$ be defined by (\ref{eq:I}) (also stated above).